SpangleLabs/gif_pipeline/README.md

 ### Audio helper
 Converts a video to audio.
 Use the command `audio` to convert the video to mp3 (for music), or use the command `voice` to send the audio as a voice note.

+### Caption helper
+Adds a text caption to a video message (for easier forwarding, mostly).
+Use the command `caption` with your caption, replying to the video you wish to add a message caption to.

 ### Channel forward tag helper
 Just sets the source tag for any videos forwarded from a public channel.